 The Suncor Energy Fluvarium is a public environmental education centre focusing on freshwater and riparian ecology.
 The word Fluvarium is derived from the latin root “fluv” meaning flowing water.
 Fluvarium therefore literally means “windows on a stream”, and aptly describes the nine large viewing windows that allow our guests a glimpse into a natural, freshwater habitat.

-The with 3,200 square foot building also holds a naturally lit catering venue that is a popular spot for weddings, meetings, conferences and events.
+The Fluvarium also holds a naturally lit catering venue that is a popular spot for weddings, meetings, conferences and events.
 The natural light from the two storey atrium and 14 windows transports guests to a natural retreat without ever leaving the city.

 The Quidi Vidi Rennie’s River Development Foundation

-The QVRRDF through education, advocacy and stewardship inspires the protection, conversation and enhancement of freshwater ecosystems if the Northeast Avalon region of Newfoundland and Labrador.
-The QVRRDF operates Suncor Energy Fluvarium as a public centre of environmental excellence.
+The QVRRDF through education, advocacy and stewardship inspires the protection, conservation and enhancement of freshwater ecosystems of the Northeast Avalon region of Newfoundland and Labrador.
+The QVRRDF operates The Suncor Energy Fluvarium as a public centre for environmental excellence.

-The Quidi Vidi Rennie’s River Development Foundation (QVRRDF) operates the Suncor Energy Fluvarium as a public centre of environmental excellence.
+The Quidi Vidi/Rennie’s River Development Foundation (QVRRDF) operates The Suncor Energy Fluvarium as a public centre for environmental excellence.
 QVRRDF was established as a registered non-profit charitable organization in 1985.
-It was formed by a group of It was formed by a group of interested individuals who were motivated to protect and enhance Rennie’s River, a major waterway flowing through the heart of St. John’s into Quidi Vidi Lake.
+It was formed by a group of interested individuals who were motivated to protect and enhance Rennie’s River, a major waterway flowing through the heart of St. John’s into Quidi Vidi Lake.
 QVRRDF started with a goal to build a walking trail along the meandering path of Rennie’s River.
 It was soon realized that the polluted river had to be cleaned up.
 A series of projects were undertaken including stream stabilization, general environmental restoration, and construction of a fish ladder.
 Over 7.5 km of walking trails, including boardwalks and look-out areas, were completed along the banks of Rennie’s River and around Quidi Vidi Lake.
 In 1990, The Fluvarium opened to the public.
 With a focus on environmental education, especially teaching children about water ecology, conservation and preservation, this facility features many unique attractions.

 Its location and role as a natural environmental teaching resource is a powerful education, tourism and economic generator.
 The Fluvarium owes its existence and success to the efforts of many interested individuals who played a significant role in the formative years prior to 1990, including Shannie Duff, John Gibson, Stephen Herder, Paul Johnson, John O’Mara, John Perlin, Lewis Stoyles, and Brian Wood.